opensafely/documentation/docs/ehrql-new-tutorial.md

 !!! todo

-    Use code annotations to describe the code.
+    Consider using code annotations to describe the code.

+## Ideas and concepts to include

+* Last `dataset` is what we process.
+* In terms of running the query, nothing happens until the entire Python file is processed.
+  What Data Builder is really doing is generating a database query that can be submitted.